Scattershot multiboson correlation sampling with random photonic inner-mode multiplexing

+Another promising approach based on demultiplexing of single photons emitted by a single quantum dot was also demonstrated experimentally \cite{Wang2017_Highefficiencymultiphotonboson}.

+However, unfortunately, current multiplexing and demultiplexing techniques in the photonic inner modes, such as time and frequency \cite{Pittman2002_Singlephotonspseudodemand,Kaneda2015_Timemultiplexedheraldedsinglephoton,GrimauPuigibert2017_HeraldedSinglePhotons, hiemstra2020pure, Christ2012_Limitsdeterministiccreation, Wang2017_Highefficiencymultiphotonboson}, are threatened, especially for large photon numbers $N$, by the effect of losses, possible spectral distorsions and reduction in purity.
+This is due to the need of multiple optical elements such as switches, delay lines, storage cavities, or phase modulators which are employed to generate photons with fixed frequency and temporal properties, limiting also the range of exploitable multiplexed modes to scale up the probability in single-photon generation \cite{Christ2012_Limitsdeterministiccreation,GrimauPuigibert2017_HeraldedSinglePhotons, hiemstra2020pure}.
+Furthermore, for high values of squeezing parameters photon-number resolved detectors are required to ensure single-photon emissions.

-Therefore, important questions remain to be addressed toward obtaining the desired quantum supremacy.
-Can classical hardness be achieved by employing single photons whose spectral properties change from one sample to another?
-Does this make it possible to scale up experimental realizations to larger numbers $N$ of photons while still using a number of single-photon sources of the order of $N$?
+Therefore, important questions remain to be addressed for future experiments at the intersection between quantum optics and quantum computational complexity.
+Can classical hardness be achieved by employing single photons whose inner-mode properties change randomly from one sample to another ?
+Can the generation of input photons with random inner-mode properties be turned from an experimental drawback to a resource for more scalable boson sampling realizations while only using a linear number of sources ?
+Can one take also advantage of multi-photon emission in multiplexing techniques without recurring to photon-number resolving detectors?

+In this paper, we demonstrate the quantum computational complexity beyond any classical capabilities of quantum linear optics networks even with pure states of input photons which differ randomly in either their central frequencies or injection times from one experimental run to another.
+Remarkably, we also show how, in this case, a substantial scaling up of experimental implementations of boson sampling is achievable with the current technology.